-Students learn to create a broad range of cohesive and coherent texts appropriate to purpose, audience, context and culture, utilising print, non-print and digital resources to meaningfully engage readers by communicating with effect, impact and attention to affect.
-At the primary level, students also have the opportunity to convey their personal and critical responses to texts, experiences/situations, and popular topics/issues, so as to develop personal and critical points of view, strengthen elaboration and persuasion skills, and develop their voice and style in writing and representing.
+Students learn to create a broad range of cohesive and coherent texts appropriate to purpose, audience, context and culture, utilising print, non-print and digital resources to meaningfully engage readers.
+At the secondary level, students also have more opportunities to convey their personal and critical responses to texts, experiences/situations, and popular topics/issues, so as to develop personal and critical points of view, strengthen elaboration and persuasion skills, and develop their voice and style in writing and representing.

 Knowledge of grammar and vocabulary is integral to acquiring a strong foundation in the language to enable effective communication.
-Students are to regard grammar and vocabulary as resources23 to help them effectively express themselves and convey their ideas.
-The study of grammar and vocabulary also includes the metalanguage for students to talk about the features of words and language, both everyday and academic, and their associative meanings.
+Students are to regard grammar and vocabulary as resources to help them effectively express themselves and convey their ideas.
+The study of grammar and vocabulary includes the metalanguage for students to talk about the features of words and language, both everyday and academic, and their associative meanings.
 Teachers will focus on grammar and vocabulary both explicitly and in the context of language use.
-At the primary level, greater focus is placed on developing grammatical knowledge and rich vocabulary for the purposeful use of language.
-More complex language use and purposes will be taught in tandem with development in all other areas of language learning.
+At the secondary level, greater focus is placed on the teaching of grammar and vocabulary for more complex language functions and purposes such as to argue, evaluate and persuade, in tandem with development in all other areas of language learning.

-The skills of viewing and representing are integrated with listening, reading, speaking and writing, so as to connect conventional literacies to multiliteracies and the different semiotic modes24 in language learning and development.
+The skills of viewing and representing are integrated with listening, reading, speaking and writing, so as to connect conventional literacies to multiliteracies and the different semiotic modes in language learning and development.
 Infusing viewing and representing into the areas of language learning allows teachers to integrate linguistic with non-linguistic skills, the use of print with non-print sources, as well as incorporate information, media and visual literacy skills to help students achieve 21st century competencies.

-23 Halliday & Hassan (1985).
+&lt;sup>24 Halliday & Hassan (1985).

-24 New London Group (1996); Anstey & Bull (2006); Bull & Anstey (2010); Chia & Chan (2015).
+&lt;sup>25 New London Group (1996); Anstey & Bull (2006); Bull & Anstey (2010); Chia & Chan (2015).